 - To support as far as possible the financial needs of graduate students through a variety of teaching and research assistant-ships, fellowships, and other mechanisms.

 The ASP is designed to develop outstanding thinkers and to lay the foundation for rewarding careers.
 OSU Geography/Atmospheric Sciences has a long history of preparing students for diverse jobs in academia/education, government, the private sector, and non-profits.
 Master's graduates in particular have found that their intellectual and technical training in our department leads to fulfilling careers in multiple fields.

 At the PhD level, we assume that the majority of our students will seek positions in academic or government research.
 We also encourage students to take advantage of the wealth of university resources aimed at helping students explore their career options (for example, the Graduate School's Versatile PhD.

-For more reference review the ASP Graduate Program Handbook [pdf].
+For more reference review the Graduate ASP Handbook_2017.pdf

 An important note: The Atmospheric Sciences Program is housed within the Department of Geography and thus ASP students are considered members of the Department of Geography.